What happens when couples have unresolvable marriage conflicts? Here’s our story.

-But perpetual disagreements don’t have to derail your marriage.
-Most unsolvable problems won’t harm your relationship if you and your spouse have an adequate set of communication skills and follow a few basic principles.
+But perpetual disagreements and don’t have to derail your marriage.
+Most unresolvable marriage conflicts won’t harm your relationship if you and your spouse have an adequate set of communication skills and follow a few basic principles.
 Consider the following:

-Remember that the vast majority of marital disagreements involve differences of opinion rather than do-or-die moral issues.
-It is quite all right to agree to disagree on these.
+Remember that the vast majority of unresolvable marriage conflicts involve differences of opinion rather than do-or-die moral issues.
+It is all right to agree to disagree on these.

 Listen and acknowledge each other’s viewpoint — it’s far more important than winning the argument.
-You can each have passionate opinions regarding something you disagree about, but you’ll need to express them in a way that your spouse feels heard, respected and even admired.
+You can each have passionate opinions regarding your unresolvable marriage conflicts, but you’ll need to express them in a way that your spouse feels heard, respected and even admired.
 This form of communication requires that you listen to the other person’s ideas, ask questions, clarify what you don’t understand, avoid interrupting and banish snarky comments from your conversation.

-Speaking of compromise, it played a major role in the way Paul and I ultimately dealt with the issue of returning to Uganda.
-After a number of conversations in which we acknowledged and validated the other’s feelings about the trip, Paul was willing to consider going again if he would not be obligated to see patients in the clinic.
+Speaking of compromise, it played a major role in the way Paul and I ultimately dealt with returning to Uganda.
+After several conversations in which we acknowledged and validated the other’s feelings about the trip, Paul was willing to consider going again if he would not be obligated to see patients in the clinic.
 We came up with another project that we could do together: teaching marriage conferences with a goal of helping to stabilize families.
 Paul prayed about this and received clear confirmation from God regarding our ministry in Uganda.
 So we returned —together—and thus began several great adventures.